The Construction Advantage, Understanding “No Damage for Delay Clauses” in Construction Contracts

 - Conduct causing delays so unreasonable as to constitute an abandonment of the contract (a cardinal change)

-The Supreme Court of Maine upheld an NDD clause in a 1962 case known as Yonkers Contracting v.
-Maine Turnpike Authority but has provided no guidance on exceptions.
+The Supreme Court of ME upheld an NDD clause in a 1962 case known as Yonkers Contracting v.
+ME Turnpike Authority but has provided no guidance on exceptions.
 New Hampshire and Vermont have not directly addressed the validity of NDD clauses.
 Massachusetts, Connecticut and Rhode Island have followed the majority, determining that NDD clauses are enforceable, subject to exceptions for arbitrary or bad faith conduct similar to that described above.